QuanEstimation/group/src/Publications/Publications.md

 ---

-**Quantum sensing of supersensitivity for the Ohmic quantum reservoir**
+**27. Quantum sensing of supersensitivity for the Ohmic quantum reservoir**

 Qing-Shou Tan, Wei Wu, Lan Xu, Jing Liu, and Le-Man Kuang